cadamini/cadamini.github.io/_posts/2022-12-15-rubber-dug-debugging.md

 author: christian
 ---

-Why articulating a problem instantly helps to solve it - happens to me very often and I feel bad.
+Why articulating a problem can instantly help to solve it?

-## A situation at work
+## Imagine this situation at work

 > You: "Can I ask you a question?"
 > Colleague: "Sure in 15 minutes!"